lukaarma/SaveYourSpot-backend/specifications/MongoDB.md

 # RESERVATION

-- ➡️ `date: date-only`
+- ➡️ `date: date-only` → timestamp unix
+- ➡️ `time: time-only` → minutes from 00:00 of date
-- ➡️ `duration: number` → allowed lowercase, uppercase, single/multiple names with space and single quote
+- ➡️ `duration: number` → duration in minutes of the reservation
 - ➡️ `roomUUID: MongoDb unique id`
 - ⚙️ `userUUID: MongoDb unique id`
 - ⚙️ `isValid: boolean` → modified every time the user requests his reservations or the organization lists their reservation